nashville-software-school/client-side-mastery/book-4-the-apprentice/chapters/REACT_REUSABLE_COMPONENTS.md

 If you examine your three list components now, you will immediately notice that all three of them are nearly identical.
 This is another opportunity for you to write a general, reusable component named **`ResourceList`**.

 See if you can make a single component that replaces **`AnimalList`**, **`EmployeeList`**, and **`LocationList`**.

-> **Hint:** Make a module whose job is to get data from your API instead of writing the `fetch` statements directly in the `componentDidMount` method of your components.